 - Authors for video submissions are required to submit a Conflict of Interest Form, available here: http://www.icmje.org/conflicts-of-interest/

 - File formats: WMV, AVI, MOV, or MP4

 - File resolutions: Your video files should be in HD 1080P.

 - Videos with text-only slides will not be considered.

 - Videos with commercial messages will not be considered.

 JOGC also accepts book reviews related to Obstetrics and Gynaecology.
 Before submitting your review, please send a query letter to the Editor-in-Chief, Dr. Togas Tulandi at email@example.com.

-Book reviews should be more than 200 words.All book reviews should include an image of the book cover.
+Book reviews should not be more than 200 words.All book reviews should include an image of the book cover.
 Please note that you are required to acquire any permissions needed before submitting the image.